russej7/Senior-Design-Fall-2024/user_manual.md

 ### **2. How do I print a citation?**

--   Locate the citation in the table and click "Edit", then click "Print" on the bottom right of the page.
+-   Locate the citation in the table, then click "Print" on the bottom right of the page.

 -   The print preview will open along with the print dialogue.
+Use the print dialogue to finish the job.

 ### **3. Can I use this application on my mobile device?**